wp-plugins/securimage-wp-reg/readme.txt

 = What are the requirements? =

-[Securimage-WP](http://wordpress.org/plugins/securimage-wp/) plugin needs to be installed and working.
+[Securimage-WP-Fixed](http://wordpress.org/plugins/securimage-wp-fixed/) plugin needs to be installed and working.

 == Screenshots ==

 1. Securimage-WP shown on a register form

 == Changelog ==

+= 0.03 =
+* Removed HTML fix for securimage-wp plugin because it is now included in securimage-wp-fixed plugin.
+Please, remove your old plugin and install new if your page is broken.
+* Added check for dependent plugin.

 = 0.02 =
 * Little fixes, release on wordpress.org